-This week’s downloadable PDF is by Sherry Rahbar, Partner, CFO Edge, LLC.
+This week’s article is by Mark S. Becker, Partner, CFO Edge, LLC.

 The valuation of a closely-held business becomes a priority in a number of situations: selling, exiting or creating an ESOP, just to name a few.